 Research suggests that children who grow up in violent environments are more likely to use aggression to resolve conflicts, and that exposure to such violence can impact student learning.
 In addition, some studies indicate that it is important for children to build skills that enable them to develop sympathy and empathy for others, and maintain positive relationships.
 However, these socio-emotional skills are rarely incorporated into formal school curricula, especially in developing countries.
-In this study, Paul Gertler (UC Berkeley) and a team from the World Bank led by Ines Kudo measure the impact of a government program in Peru that teaches socio-emotional skills to schoolchildren on the students’ socio-emotional skills, learning, life satisfaction, and long-run labor outcomes, as well as school climate.
+This study measures the impact of a government program in Peru that teaches socio-emotional skills to schoolchildren on the students’ emotional well-being, learning, life satisfaction, and long-run labor outcomes, as well as school climate.

 Research from developed countries suggests that children who grow up in violent schools, homes, or communities are more likely to use aggression to resolve conflicts, to be disruptive in school, and to become depressed.
 Moreover, exposure to violence in the home or at school can decrease student health and learning, increase criminal behavior, and even decrease employment in adulthood.
 Developing children’s socio-emotional skills, such as self-awareness and self-discipline, could be one way to reduce the harmful affects of growing up in violent neighborhoods by helping them negotiate emotional situations.
 However, there has been little research on the effectiveness of such school-based programs at improving students’ socio-emotional and cognitive skills, learning, or other outcomes.

 Context of the Evaluation